 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

 A major potential complication after midfoot fusion is failure of the bones to fuse (nonunion).
 Other complications can include over-correction or under-correction of deformity (malunion).
 There can be problems with wound healing.
 Prominent plates and

 screws can be painful and may require removal of the hardware.

 Injury to nerves on the top of the foot can occur.

-How much motion in my foot will I lose after midfoot fusion?
+How will my walking change after midfoot fusion?

 Will I set off an airport metal detector after midfoot fusion?